 * MBA/JD students may pursue Substitution Waivers for core course work, but are not eligible for Credit Waivers.

 Waiver Review Procedure for Incoming Students

-1. Judy O'Neill, Associate Dean and Director of Admission, will review the file of each incoming student by the end of the first week in August and email those who are eligible for an administrative waiver based on the "Waiver Requirements for Early Career MBA and MBA for Career Change Core Courses" shown below.
-Students eligible for an administrative waiver must meet all requirements as stated in the policies to qualify for an administrative decision by the Director of Admission.
+1. GSM 5104 (Managing Organizations) and GSM 5107 (Marketing: Creating Satisfied Customers) are courses that may be waived by an administrative review if the student meets all of the requirements described below.
+Judy O'Neill, Associate Dean and Director of Admission, will review the file of each incoming student by August 12th and email those who are eligible for an administrative waiver for GSM 5104 or GSM 5107.
 Students who qualify for and accept a waiver as outlined by the Associate Dean/Director of Admission will receive the waiver as stipulated.

-3. Students seeking to waive GSM 5103, GSM 5105, GSM 5110 or GSM 5114, must follow the process as listed in the waiver requirement.
-Students should contact Judy O'Neill if they have questions about the process.
+2. Students seeking to waive GSM 5105 (Accounting for Managers) or GSM 5110 (Economics, Finance and Markets) must follow the process listed in the waiver requirements shown below.
+Students should contact Judy O'Neill if they have questions about this process.

 Waiver Requirements for Early Career/Career Change MBA Core Courses